bygreencn/pavement-crack-detection/README.md

 The datasets used in paper and crack detection results on each datasets are stored in https://drive.google.com/open?id=1y9SxmmFVh0xdQR-wdchUmnScuWMJ5_O-.

+The code and trained model will be uploaded soon.
 # Note: please cite the corresponding papers when using these datasets.

 CRACK500: @inproceedings{zhang2016road,